 I’m honored to serve as your District 2 council member.

-I ask for your vote this November to continue my forward-looking leadership on the council.
+I've always put our community first – from the pandemic response and recovery to improving air quality to advocating for attainable housing.
+I humbly ask for your vote this November to continue my forward-looking leadership on the council.

-With over a decade of government experience, I know what it takes to find solutions, navigate and collaborate with multiple government agencies, and get things done.
+With over a decade of government experience, I know what it takes to find solutions, navigate and collaborate with the community and multiple government agencies, and get things done.

 Here's what I accomplished in my first term:

 I protected the environment by instituting single hauler trash pickup, implementing policies to help improve our air quality, updating our City language to Climate Emergency to underscore the importance of our actions, and enhancing tree policies.